Danie10/oivr-c-plusplus/README.md

 In 1993 I was learning Borland C++ so ported the same app over as part of my learning.
 Back then too, there was no Internet or Google Search, so what I learnt, I learnt from books I bought (still have them actually).
 It is interesting to see that the code is less than half of what I wrote for the original version in Quick Basic.

+# Screenshots
+These are from original test printouts in 1993.

 # Files:
 * OVIR.C - the source code
 * OIVR.EXE - original 16-bit Windows version you could try running (won't rin on 64-bit Windows)